Reports can be accessed in the Admin (on a campaign entity level only) under Reports.

 - Queue the report to run in the background

-If the report is queued, when the report is ready, the administrator will receive an email that includes links to either download the report directly or load it within the Admin Panel Reports interface for further customization.
-While the report is running in the background, that report will be disabled in the Admin Panel for that administrator.
-The administrator can run other reports during this time, can continue working in other Admin Panel interfaces or browser windows, or close the browser window entirely without affecting the queued report.
+If the report is queued, when the report is ready, the administrator will receive an email that includes links to either download the report directly or load it within the Admin Reports interface for further customization.
+While the report is running in the background, that report will be disabled in the Admin for that administrator.
+The administrator can run other reports during this time, can continue working in other Admin interfaces or browser windows, or close the browser window entirely without affecting the queued report.

 The reports interface provides various export options to ensure you can get your report into whatever destination you need.
 You must have run a report before you are able to execute on these options.